PhD Student Profiles

 Andrea received a BA in Vocational Family and Consumer Sciences from Missouri State University in 2007 and a MA in Child and Family Studies from Fontbonne University in 2011.
 She is currently working toward a PhD in Human Environmental Sciences.

-Luke received a BA in Human Development and Family Studies and Political Science from the University of Connecticut in 2010.
-He is currently working toward a PhD in Human Environmental Sciences.
+Caroline received a BS in Human Development and Family Studies from the University of Missouri in 2013.
+She is currently working toward a PhD in Human Environmental Sciences.

 Christina received a BS in Child Development from California State University in 2012.
 She is currently working toward a PhD in Human Environmental Sciences.